work-mohit/work-mohit/README.md

 <div>
 <h1>Hey!
-I'm Mohit Joshi </h1>
+Myself Mohit Joshi </h1>

-<p>An extensive learner, loves to work with different technologies.
-A Ex-science student, who’s currently a CS Student and aims to be a Data Scientist.</p>
+<p>An extensive learner, who loves to work with different technologies.
+An Ex-science student, currently a CS Student and aims to be a Data Scientist.</p>
 </div>
 <h3>Python & C++ Developer , Deep Learning & Computer Vision Enthusiast</h3>

 * I am [Mohit Joshi](https://www.linkedin.com/in/mohit-joshi-249a17190/) .
-Currently I am a final year student of MCA at Graphic Era Hill University. 🏛️
+Recently completed MCA from Graphic Era Hill University. 🏛️

 * I am a C++ and Python Developer & Exploring the field of Data Science. ✨

-* I have done multiple projects ranging from the field of Web development, Data Analysis,Machince Learning, Computer Vision,Deep Learning. 🗄️
+* I have done multiple projects ranging from the field of Web development, Data Analysis, Machine Learning, Computer Vision, and Deep Learning. 🗄️

-* I have also implemented research papers to enhance the practical experience.
+* I have also implemented research papers to enhance my practical experience.

-* I am currently brushing up my skills in data anaytics and R Programming.

 * I am willing to work on free-lance projects and love to  contribute to open source projects :bulb: